Vitals9367/vitalius.io/src/content/blog/create-customer-support-chatbot/index.md

 tags:
 - AI
 - Chatbot
-- Customer Service
-- Knowledge Base
 ---

-# Transform Your Customer Service with a Custom Knowledge Base Chatbot: A Step-by-Step Guide Using Voiceflow

 _Imagine this: A customer visits your website at 2 AM, looking for answers.
 Instead of waiting until business hours, they’re instantly greeted by a chatbot that provides exactly what they need — no waiting, no frustration, just immediate service.
 This isn’t a futuristic fantasy; it’s something you can create today with a custom knowledgebase chatbot powered by Voiceflow._